 coinsR to produce bibliographic metadata automatically for websites within the Hugo framework.
 The dominant use case at the moment is with the

-In a previous blog entry I wrote about the advantages to provide bibliographic metadata for your web pages producing COinS.
+In a previous blog entry I wrote about the advantages of providing bibliographic metadata for your web pages producing COinS.
 COinS is the abbreviation of Context Objects in Spans.
 It refers to a microformat standard to embed bibliographic metadata as HTML.

 I wrote also a detailed tuorial how to produce COinS with the help of the free bibliographical research tool Zotero.
 But this is a quite complicated procedure with several steps.
 Besides, it works only for every page individually and not automatically for all blog entries of your website.

-To produce COinS laboriously for every webpage was my motivation to write the R package
+To produce COinS for every web page quickly was my motivation to write the R package

 The package requires:

-I am planning for a future version to loosen the last two limitations and allow it for config.yaml and TOML frontmatter (but not for .json).
+I plan for a future version to loosen the last two limitations and allow config.yaml and TOML frontmatter (but not for .json).